 - Explain how drivers will use their new card (with the Chevron and Texaco Business Card, they come active and ready to use with a unique Driver ID number).
 This means explaining spending limits, as well as authorized uses for the card.

 - Explain where drivers can fuel up.
 The ideal business fuel card solution will allow drivers to continue to fuel at their favorite station and provide the optional flexibility to fuel at other stations when needed.
-The Chevron and Texaco Business Access Card for instance, can be used at 95% of fueling stations across the United States in addition to nearly 8,000 Chevron and Texaco stations
+The Chevron and Texaco Business Access Card for instance, can be used at 95% of fueling stations across the United States in addition to more than 8,000 Chevron and Texaco stations

 Once their new cards are received, your drivers will be happy to learn that they won’t be any harder to use than a traditional credit card.
 And, with a few simple steps, they’ll never need to collect receipts again!